PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:55:12
+Last updated: 2024-04-02 17:55:46
-Random Quote: Trust is the lubrication that makes it possible for organizations to work. - Warren Bennis
+Random Quote: Friendship is held to be the severest test of character.
+It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins. - Charles Eastman